ChenKuanSun/CarND-Behavioral-Cloning-P3/writeup_template.md

 ## In this project, I used my deep neural network and convolutional neural network to clone driving behavior.
 I use Keras to train, validate and test the model.
 This model will output a steering angle to an autonomous vehicle.

-### Overview
----

-When we drive, we use our eyes to decide where to go.
-The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle.
-Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.

 [//]: # (Image References)